statamic/docs/content/collections/docs/collections.md

 ## Blueprints

-Each Collection needs at least one Blueprint to define the available fields when creating and editing entries.
+Each Collection uses blueprints to define the available fields when creating and editing its entries.

+If you don't explicitly create a blueprint, your entries will have a basic set of fields: title, markdown content, slug, etc. Of course, you're able to create your own.

-If you set _more than_ one blueprint you'll be given the option to choose which one you want when creating a new entry.
+If you create _more than_ one blueprint you'll be given the option to choose which one you want when creating a new entry.

 ## Dates